Small business & the Fair Work Act

 - what pay slips are and what details you need to include on them

 - how to handle common record-keeping and pay slip questions, respond to audits and interact with Fair Work Inspectors

 - tools and resources available to help you manage your obligations around record-keeping and pay slips.

 An employer may dismiss an employee if they have a valid reason, such as:

-serious misconduct (theft, fraud, assault or serious safety breaches)
+- serious misconduct (theft, fraud, assault, sexual harassment or serious safety breaches)